Liu Yutong

 Liu Yutong (born 5 March 2004) is a Chinese para badminton player.
 She won gold in para-badminton at the 2020 Summer Paralympics in the women's singles WH2 event.
-She also won silver in the women's doubles WH1–WH2 event with her partner Yin Menglu.
+She also won silver in the 2020 Olympic women's doubles WH1–WH2 event before snatching gold in 2024 with her partner Yin Menglu.

 Personal life

 Liu was born in Cangzhou.
 In 2009, Liu was involved in a traffic accident which caused her to lose both of her legs.
 In 2016, she was drafted to the Chinese national wheelchair badminton team.